 Hey, I hope you are having a great day.

 Lately, you’ve noticed that I have been creating a lot of YouTube videos.
 One of my goals in 2016 is to post a video every single day this year.
-I am on my way to achieve this goal.
-I have missed a few days but I will make sure that I will be able to post at least 365 videos this 2016.
-If you are interested in checking out my videos, then make sure to subscribe to my YouTube channel over here.
+I am on my way to achieving this goal.
+I have missed a few days but I will make sure that I am able to post at least 365 videos this 2016.
+If you are interested in checking out my videos, then make sure to subscribe to my YouTube channel here.

 One other thing that I wanted to talk about is my upcoming new product.
 I know that I have been talking about it over the last few weeks.
 The product was supposed to be released by now but we are still going through the final stages of reviewing the full-color manual and the DVD.
 It is looking awesome and I am certain that you will be blown away when this arrives in your mailbox.
 I am hoping to release it later this week or early next week.
 So, watch out for it!
 This will really change your life.

 Now today, I have a video for you when it comes to hip pain and squatting.
 If you or someone you know is suffering from hip pain when squatting, then check out the article and video below.

 In today’s video, I will show you what to do about hip pain when squatting.

 What To Do About Hip Pain When Squatting

 I’ll get Andrea to demonstrate.